af1919/af1919.github.io/README.md

 # af1919.github.io
-This portfolio will display my python and SQL projects
+This portfolio will display my Python and SQL projects